 The ownership in Crowd1

-When you purchase the so called educational packages you receive ownership in Crowd1.
-The education is of course worthless, this is the typical setup for most MLM scams, and it should be your first warning signal.
+Originally when you purchased the so called educational packages you receive ownership in Crowd1.
+The education was of course worthless, this is the typical setup for most MLM scams, and it should be your first warning signal.
 You are paying for the ownership and being sold like this means it is an illegal investment offer.
+The deals back in the start was:

 - White – invest €99 EUR and receive €100 EUR worth of owner right